Close To Half Of All Cell Phone Calls Will Be Scams By 2019

 While receiving calls from scammers may not be anything new for most cell phone users, unfortunately, it looks like the annoyance of calls from unknown numbers is about to get much worse, according to a report from First Orion in PR Newswire, as documented by CNET.
-First Orion, Corp. is a company that specializes in cell phone protection, and they are used by many mobile phone companies, including Sprint, T Mobile, Virgin Mobile, MetroPCS, and Tracfone.
+First Orion Corp. is a company that specializes in cell phone protection, and they are used by many mobile phone companies, including Sprint, T Mobile, Virgin Mobile, MetroPCS, and Tracfone.

 According to the PR Newswire report, First Orion carefully analyzed over 50 billion calls made to tens of millions of mobile subscribers, and they found an alarming number of increased calls that were scams.
 As PR Newswire documented, First Orion claims that “nearly half of all calls to mobile phones will be fraudulent in 2019 unless the industry adopts and implements more effective call protection solutions.”